MLTSHP/mltshp-patterns/src/themes/themes.md

 ## Light Mode

-{% include 'example', html: '/src/themes/examples/light.html' %}
+{% include 'styleguide-example', html: '/src/themes/examples/light.html' %}

 ## Dark Mode

 You can test dark mode by enabling dark mode on your computer, or with the theme switcher in the header.

-{% include 'example', html: '/src/themes/examples/dark.html' %}
+{% include 'styleguide-example', html: '/src/themes/examples/dark.html' %}